chaen/DIRACOS/docs/80_extendingDIRACOS.md

 Note that it is not a guarantee, because we have to take into account other constraints (for example size).

-Spoiler alert: if you are asking for a new RPM, opening together the issue with a pull request will greatly serve your cause...
+**Spoiler alert**: if you are asking for a new RPM, opening together the issue with a pull request will greatly serve your cause...

 ## Adding pure python packages